-These are general education courses that the state of Colorado requires for students seeking Associate of Arts (AA) or Associate of Science (AS) degrees.
+These are general education courses that the state of Colorado requires for students seeking Associate of Arts (AA) or Associate of Science (AS) or Associate of Engineering Science (AES) degrees.
 A variety of courses are available in the areas of communication, mathematics, arts & humanities, social & behavioral sciences, and natural & physical sciences.
-Meet with an academic or faculty advisor who can help you select the courses that fulfill the AA and AS degree requirements.
+Meet with an academic or faculty advisor who can help you select the courses that fulfill the AA and AS and AES degree requirements.